SAP/spartacus-docs/_pages/dev/cds-integration.md

 ### CMS Component

-To enable Profile Tag, you need to create a CMSFlexComponent called `ProfileTagComponent` in the catalog, and place it in the footer.
+To enable Profile Tag, create a CMSFlexComponent called `ProfileTagComponent` in the catalog, and place it in the footer.
 To accomplish this, use the following impex.

 ```
 $contentCatalog=electronics-spaContentCatalog